 What’s the bottom line?

-- It’s generally recommended to take regular Urate-lowering medication when attacks are recurrent in order to reduce the risk of any complications caused by long term build-up of the Urate crystals (eg. joint damage).
+The aim is to reduce the risk of complications caused by long term build-up of the Urate crystals.